bryntum/chronograph/src/guides/BasicFeatures.md

 person.fullName === 'Elon Musk'
 ```

-Transaction rejection will also "cancel" the "addEntity/removeEntity" calls.
+Transaction rejection will also "cancel" the `addEntity/removeEntity` calls.

 ## Undo/redo

-It is possible to revert a replica to some previous state, using the [`undo`](http://LINK) call.
+It is possible to revert a replica to some previous state, using the [[ChronoGraph.undo]] call.

-To enable the undo/redo functionality, you need to opt-in, by specifying a value bigger than 0 for the [`historyLimit`](http://LINK) config, during replica creation.
+To enable the undo/redo functionality, you need to opt-in, by specifying a value bigger than 0 for the [[ChronoGraph.historyLimit]] config, during replica creation.
 It specifies how many transactions can be reverted.

 ```ts
 const replica       = Replica.new({ historyLimit : 10 })